You have health insurance, but what about vision and dental insurance?

-- If dental or vision care is covered as part of your health insurance plan, you pay one monthly premium for everything
+- If dental or vision care is covered as part of your health insurance plan, you generally pay one monthly premium for everything.

-- If dental or vision care is not covered in the plan, you can purchase stand-alone policies to cover those services
+- If dental or vision care is not covered in your plan, you can purchase stand-alone plans to cover those services.

-It’s important to note, you can purchase dental and vision policies at any time — not just during the open enrollment period.
-You will pay a separate monthly fee for these stand-alone policies, according to the federal government.
-In terms of coverage and cost, there are typically a number of options for dental and vision care, including HMO and PPO options.
+It’s important to note that you can purchase dental and vision plans at any time — not just during the Open Enrollment Period.
+You will pay a separate monthly premium for these stand-alone plans.
+Costs can vary based on coverage selections.

 Can you use dental insurance and then cancel it?